6th International PhD Conference | Sciences Po, Paris, 20–22 June 2018

 Paper proposals can focus on institutional political history, conceptual, social, cultural, of gender or anthropological in a national, transnational, compared or connected perspective.
 The concerned periods will mostly be the XVIIIth, XIXth, XXth and XXIst centuries, with no geographical boundaries.
 Yet, one or two sessions will specifically focus on political parties, institutions, States and political behaviors.
 Paper proposals on these topics will be carefully examined.

-The deadline for applications including an abstract of 250–500 words, university affiliation and an explanation of the relation of the paper to the PhD project is 12 February 2018.
+The deadline for applications including an abstract of 250–500 words, university affiliation and an explanation of the relation of the paper to the PhD project is 12 March 2018 (extended).
 The applications will be sent by e-mail to email@example.com.
 The acceptance of the proposed papers will be confirmed by the first days of March 2018.

 An accepted paper of no more than 6,000 words must then be submitted to the conference organizers by 3 June 2018 at the latest.
 The paper will be made available to the other participants during the following week on a closed website.
 Kindly include in your paper a brief introduction for those who may be unfamiliar with the period, country, organization or theme of study.
 The oral presentation of the papers during the conference must not exceed 10 minutes, the rest of the time being reserved for comments and general discussion.